lychee8/CTC-challenge/WriteUp.md

 ## Known issues / what I'd do next

 > I did not finish Part A3.
 With more time I would like to finish it.
 Since Next.js is new to me, I took a lot of time learning about it to understand how routes, front-end and back-end all work together.
 My A1 and A2 took me the most time since I was focused on learning JSX, Next.js, and how front-end and back-end worked together.
+I did run into some trouble with my A2 POST, but with a bit more time I think I can fix my errors.
 I wanted to challenge myself by attempting Part B and I was happy that I was able to build an element that works and doesn't break my code.